What Are Tooth Extractions?

 While our highly experienced general dentists make every attempt to conserve and preserve your natural teeth, there are instances in which a tooth or teeth may have to be taken out.
 Tooth extractions may be the optimal treatment for damaged or decayed teeth that are beyond repair, teeth affected by advanced bone loss (gum disease), impacted wisdom teeth, and stubborn baby teeth, among other scenarios.
-Whatever the reason for needing a tooth extraction, our compassionate, experienced general dentists at Grove Dental Group and Orthodontics will provide you with the best possible care.
-Our Wyomissing and Reading, PA offices offer sedation techniques, including nitrous oxide and oral-conscious sedation, to help keep you comfortable throughout your treatment.
+Whatever the reason for needing a tooth extraction, our compassionate, experienced general and pediatric dentists at Grove Dental Group and Orthodontics will provide you and your family with the best possible care.
+Our Wyomissing and Reading, PA offices offer sedation techniques, including nitrous oxide and oral-conscious sedation, to help keep you or your children comfortable throughout treatment.
 Contact our team today to learn more about how tooth extractions may be the ideal option for improving your oral health.

 When Is an Extraction Necessary?